 Media Types

 Media types are used to group media items that are of the same kind.
 For example you could have a media type for books, sermons, music, videos, etc. Media types control how the details page of a media item is rendered.
-Also they can be used to filter media items on the search page.
-The icon of a media type will hint the user what kind of media item it is.
+This affects how the media item is presented, for example wether a cover image or a video player is shown on top of the page.
+Types can also be used to filter media items on the search page.
+The icon of a media type hints the user what kind of media item to expect.

 Here is an example of a media type: